Cadillac Escalade: Third generation (2007)

 The Escalade moved to the new GMT900 platform for the 2007 model year, along with all of its companion models (Silverado, Sierra, Suburban, Tahoe, Avalanche, Yukon, Yukon XL, and Yukon Denali), which were launched simultaneously.
 The regular Escalade was again joined by the stretched ESV version and EXT sport utility truck.
 The 2007 Escalade was the official vehicle of Super Bowl XL, with MVP Hines Ward being awarded one of the first Escalades produced.
 The design also includes vertical headlights again, now more closely influenced by GM's own GMC Yukon from the same year and/of generation.

 Production of the redesigned Escalade began at Arlington Assembly in January 2006.
 It was priced from US$57,280, though the rear-wheel-drive version at this price was not produced until August.
-The more expensive all-wheel-drive version was produced first, followed by the long-wheelbase ESV and EXT pickup (the latter sourced from the Silao, Mexico, plant) in June.
+The more expensive all-wheel-drive version was produced first, followed by the long-wheelbase ESV and EXT pickup (the latter sourced from the plant in Silao, Mexico) in June.

-The Escalade uses an all-aluminum 6.2L Vortec V8.
-This is the industry's first mass-produced pushrod engine with variable valve timing.
+The Escalade uses an all-aluminum 6.2L Vortec V8, the industry's first mass-produced pushrod engine with variable valve timing.
 The system adjusts both intake and exhaust timing between two settings.
 The engine produces 403 hp (23 hp more than its sister competitor, the GMC Yukon Denali) and 417 lb·ft of torque.
 A new six-speed 6L80 automatic transmission is used.
 The new body completes a 0.363 drag coefficient.
-In 2010, the Escalade's base price was $62,500 for a RWD model, and $65,200 for an AWD model.
-The northeast accounts for 60 percent of Escalade sales.
+In 2010, the Escalade's base price was $62,500 for an RWD model, and $65,200 for an AWD model.
+The Northeast accounts for 60 percent of Escalade sales.
 The 2013 short-wheelbase 2WD model has an EPA-estimated fuel economy rating of 14 mpgus, combined 16 mpgus, and highway 18 mpgus.